 Education Research in Conflict and Protracted Crises (ERICC)Bangladesh, Lebanon, Jordan, Myanmar, Nigeria, South Sudan, Syria

-Education Research in Conflict and Protracted Crisis (ERICC) is a three-year Education in Emergencies (EiE) research programme funded by the British Foreign, Commonwealth and Development Office (FCDO) and comprised of four main components:
+Education Research in Conflict and Protracted Crisis (ERICC) is a three-year Education in Emergencies (EiE) research programme funded by the British Foreign, Commonwealth and Development Office (FCDO).
+Countries in focus include Bangladesh (Cox’s Bazar), Jordan, Lebanon, Myanmar, Nigeria, South Sudan and Syria, and the programme is comprised of four main components:

 1) Research on the most effective approaches to education in conflict and protracted crisis,

 3) Promoting research uptake across FCDO and the international community, and

 Components 1 & 2 will be delivered by the ERICC Research Programme Consortium (RPC), who will coordinate closely with the leads for components 3 & 4.

 The ERICC RPC is led by the International Rescue Committee (IRC) and expert partners include Centre for Lebanese Studies, Common Heritage Foundation, Forcier Consulting, ODI, Osman Consulting, and Queen Rania Foundation.
 During ERICC’s inception period, NYU-TIES provided research leadership, developed the original ERICC Conceptual Framework and contributed to early research agenda development.